pavstar619/pavstar619/README.md

 - 🔭 I’m currently working on ...
 Machine Learning & Web Development
 - 🌱 I’m currently learning ...
 Machine Learning
-- 👯 I’m looking to collaborate on ... python projects
+- 👯 I’m looking to collaborate on ...
+Python projects
 - 🤔 I’m looking for help with ...
 Deep learning
 - 💬 Ask me about ...
 Full stack web development and Fitness
 - 📫 How to reach me: ... <br>